Itaiweisman/replica_resize/README.md

 * gcc
 * python-devel

-on fedora distributions this can be installed using: `yum install -y gcc python-devel`
+On fedora distributions this can be done using: `yum install -y gcc python-devel`

-the script requiers the following python modules to be installed:
+The script requiers the following python modules to be installed:
 * infinisdk
 * infi.storagemodel

-these can be install using `pip install `
+These can be install using `pip install `

-it is recommended to install [Infinidat's Host Power Tools](https://repo.infinidat.com/home/main-stable#host-power-tools) on the relevant host and make sure its prepared for volumes to be mapped to it.
+It is recommended to install [Infinidat's Host Power Tools](https://repo.infinidat.com/home/main-stable#host-power-tools) on the relevant host and make sure its prepared for volumes to be mapped to it.

 ## Authentication
 Make sure to prepare two credential files, each representing the source and target machines.